roby-admin/loki-rubber-ducky/README.md

 # LOKI PAYLOAD SNIPPET:
 download all payload snippets file : *.lzo or *.ps1 file

 !! test the snippet in your code!!

+# FIRMWARE GENERATOR FOR TINY85 MCU:

 <p align="center">